 - Repeat steps 1 to 3, but this time make sure to check Windows Media Player.
 This should reinstall it.

 Update The Graphics Driver

-The first think that many people do after they upgrade their computer to a newer version of Windows is to install the latest video and audio drivers.
-If you don’t upgrade the driver then there is a possibility that the old driver won’t work well with the new Windows and you’ll run in to problems like this.
+The first thing that many people do after they upgrade their computer to a newer version of Windows is to install the latest video and audio drivers.
+If you don’t upgrade the driver then there is a possibility that the old driver won’t work well with the new Windows and you’ll run into problems like this.